substratum/documentation/Contributing.md

 # Contributing to Substratum development

 We openly welcome patches for both the OMS framework and the Substratum application.
-Framework changes (including Masquerade) are done through our [Gerrit](https://substratum.review/) and changes to the Substratum app are done via pull requests.
+Framework changes (including Theme Interfacer) are done through our [Gerrit](https://substratum.review/) and changes to the Substratum app are done via pull requests.
 This will go over how to properly push your changes.